-- Select the Minitrends quick key. - Select the Screen Setup quick key \rightarrow Select the Choose Screen tab \rightarrow select Minitrends. - Select the Main Menu quick key → from the Display column select Choose Screen → select Minitrends.
+- Select the Minitrends quick key. - Select the Screen Setup quick key → Select the Choose Screen tab→ select Minitrends. - Select the Main Menu quick key → from the Display column select Choose Screen → select Minitrends.

-For adult and pediatric patients, when the Minitrends screen is hidden as get, you can also choose one of the following methods to quickly enter the Minitrends screen.
+For adult and pediatric patients, when the Minitrends screen is hidden as following methods to quickly enter the Minitrends screen.